Tyru5/Amazon-Customer-Review-Image-Navigation/README.md

 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.
 The extension was not created or endorsed by Amazon.

-© 2020 Amazon Customer Image Navigate.
+© 2020 Amazon Customer Image Navigation.
 All Rights Reserved.